kandarpkakkad/30-Day-Challenge-CPP/README.md

 The solutions will be included but if you want to search or practice for different solution, search the question in leetcode and geeksforgeeks.

+To directly run the code given, change input.txt to give your input and keep the folders and file as they are.

 ### Day 1 -> Arrays

 1. Find the duplicate in an array of N integers